 The Economics and Finance Research Cluster is home to a very diverse array of research from modelling returns on financial assets to studying migration and labour markets to considering the roles of institutions and entrepreneurship in our economy and wider society.
 Led by Professor Stephen Drinkwater, the cluster base themselves at Southlands College and enjoy good interdisciplinary links across the university and with other research groups around the world.

-In addition to writing books and presenting their research at international conferences, members of the group also regularly publish top journals such as Economics Letters, Entrepreneurship & Regional Development, European Journal of Finance, International Journal of Financial Analysis, International Small Business Journal and Small Business Economics.
+In addition to writing books and presenting their research at international conferences, members of the group also regularly publish top journals such as Economics Letters, Entrepreneurship & Regional Development, European Journal of Finance, International Journal of Financial Analysis, Journal of Financial Services Research, International Small Business Journal, The British Accounting Review and Small Business Economics.

 The current research programme of the cluster includes

 - International Finance

 - Human Capital and Firm Performance